Amitkapadi/Unity-Paths/README.md

 # Unity-Paths
 Note on various unity specific paths and file handling related issues.(Note: written based on Unity 5.x, can be different on the previous version)

+The followings show brief summary for the various Application.XXX paths of Unity engine provides which are depend on platform.
+See the code of [PathUtil.cs](https://github.com/kimsama/Unity-Paths/blob/master/Assets/Scripts/PathUtil.cs) file which can be found under *'Assets/Script'* folder.

 ###iPhone